TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 13/2 Chronicles 13.17.md

 ---

-And Abijah and his people slew them with a great slaughter: so there fell down slain of Israel five hundred thousand chosen men.
+Abijah and his people killed them with a great slaughter: so there fell down slain of Israel five hundred thousand chosen men.